-Growing plants from seed is one of the most economical ways to add plants to your garden.
+Growing plants from seed are one of the most economical ways to add plants to your garden.
 And while growing indoors under lights is a very popular method, there is an even simpler way to grow from seed.
 Direct sowing is the method of growing your plants from seed sown right in the garden.
 There is no special equipment, and there are no little pots and flats to mess with.
 You don't have to worry about transplanting (and the related risk of transplant shock) or hardening your plants off.

 That's not to say that direct sowing is fool-proof, or even the right method for every plant.
 Plants that require a long growing season won't perform well when direct-sown in cool-weather regions.
 These include tomatoes, peppers, and eggplants.
 Plants that require very specific germination conditions are best started indoors.